mgba-emu/mgba/src/platform/android/README.md

   -PmgbaAndroidAbiFilters=arm64-v8a
 ```

 The same switch is available as `MGBA_ANDROID_ENABLE_GDB_STUB=true`.
-This only enables the native debugger objects at build time; a runtime developer-mode UI and port lifecycle are intentionally tracked separately before exposing the stub in an installable APK.
+When compiled in, the emulator Run Options panel exposes a `GDB` control for the active game.
+It listens on `127.0.0.1:2345`, reports the active port in the button label and diagnostics export, and asks for explicit confirmation in non-debuggable builds before enabling the listener.

 ## Third-party notices